 When the lens becomes cloudy, light struggles to pass directly through it and you may notice problems with your vision.
 A cataract is not a growth or a film growing over your eye; it is simply your lens becoming cloudy.
+You may get cataracts in both eyes or just one.

 Types of cataracts